judka-uriel/uriel-book/uriel_en.md

 because I have an exceptionally poor memory.
 <!-- I remember when I started learning Hebrew, I spent several weeks just
 studying the alphabet.
-And learned words are quickly forgotten — for example, despite having celebrated Chanukah many times, there were occasions when I could not recall the name of the holiday. -->
+And learned words are quickly forgotten — for example, despite having celebrated Hanukkah many times, there were occasions when I could not recall the name of the holiday. -->
 When studying Halakha, I had difficulties memorizing details:
 I have an associative memory, while many details of Halakha have no logic,